sainteye/django-rest-api/README.md

 You will get a sample response from your db models:
 ![](https://c1.staticflickr.com/5/4468/37465605956_8f5f57841b_b.jpg)

-Try to add new model to your database and see api response change.
+Try to add new object to your database and see api response change.